brenogemelgo/MULTIC-TS-LBM/README.md

 This code was developed as part of an undergraduate research fellowship at the Geoenergia Lab (UDESC – Balneário Camboriú Campus), under the project:

 **"Experiment-based physical and numerical modeling of subsea oil jet dispersion (SUBJET)"**, in partnership with **Petrobras, ANP, FITEJ and SINTEF Ocean**.

 ---

+## 📄 License

+This project is licensed under the terms of the LICENSE file.

+---